Graph Reconstruction via MIS Queries: Introduction

 \section{Introduction}

 Query algorithms for graph problems have recently received significant attention.
-In this setting, algorithms are granted access to the input graph solely via a (usually easy-to-compute) subroutine, which is also often referred to as the oracle, and the complexity of an algorithm is measured by the number of subroutine/oracle calls.
+In this setting, algorithms are granted access to the input graph solely via a (usually easy-to-compute) subroutine, which is referred to as the oracle, and the complexity of an algorithm is measured by the number of subroutine/oracle calls.

 In the literature, a large number of different query models have been considered.
-Queries can either be {\em local} or {\em global}, depending on whether they reveal only local information, e.g., vertex degree queries \cite{f06} or queries that, for any $i$, reveal the $i$th neighbour of a vertex \cite{gr06}, or global information, e.g., (bipartite) independent set queries \cite{ac08,bhrrs18,ab19, amm22} or maximal matching queries \cite{bk20, kns23}, about the input graph.
+Queries can either be {\em local} or {\em global}, depending on whether they reveal only local information, e.g., vertex degree queries \cite{f06} or queries that, for any $i$, reveal the $i$th neighbour of a vertex \cite{gr06}, or global information, e.g., (bipartite) independent set queries \cite{ac08,bhrrs18,ab19, amm22} or maximal matching queries \cite{bk20, kns23}.
 Depending on the application, it is generally desirable to obtain {\em non-adaptive} query algorithms, i.e., algorithms where the different queries do not depend on each other's outcomes, since such queries can be executed simultaneously and therefore admit straightforward parallel implementations.
+We also say that a query algorithm requires {\em $k$ rounds of adaptivity}, for some integer $k$, if the queries executed by the algorithm can be partitioned into $k$ groups such that the queries in the $i$th group only depend on the outcomes of the queries in groups $1, \dots, i-1$.

+\subparagraph*{Graph Reconstruction.} In this work, we consider query algorithms for the \textsf{Graph Reconstruction} (\textsf{GR}) problem.
+In \textsf{GR}, a player initially only knows the vertex set $V$ of a graph $G=(V, E)$ and is tasked with learning the edge set $E$, by submitting a sequence of adaptive or non-adaptive queries to the oracle, and by deducing the edge set $E$ from the oracle's answers.

+Query algorithms for \textsf{GR} have been extensively studied under various query models, including \textsf{Independent Set} (\textsf{IS}) queries \cite{gk97,bakaf01,abkrs04,aa05,ac08,ab19}, \textsf{Distance} queries \cite{rs07,kmz18,mz21,rlyw21}, \textsf{Betweenness} queries \cite{abrs16,rylw22}, and in the setting where an algorithm receives random vertex-induced subgraphs or submatrices of the adjacency matrix \cite{ms22}.
+Very relevant to our work are \textsf{IS} queries, where a query consists of a subset of vertices $U \subseteq V$, and the oracle returns a boolean, indicating whether $U$ is an independent set in $G$. \textsf{IS} queries for \textsf{GR} were originally studied for recovering simple graphs, such as matchings and Hamiltonian cycles \cite{gk97,bakaf01,abkrs04}, since these settings have direct applications to genome sequencing.
+Angluin and Chen \cite{ac08} were the first to consider general graphs and showed that $m$-edge graphs can be reconstructed with $O(m \cdot \log n)$ \textsf{IS} queries via an adaptive deterministic algorithm or a randomized algorithm with limited adaptivity (see also \cite{ab19} who reduced the number of adaptive rounds), and this is also best possible.